 | Official Prime Video downloads | Good quality, controlled by Amazon’s app and your device’s capabilities. | Always bound by the 30-day rental window and the 48-hour countdown after you press play. | Very simple, built directly into the Prime Video app. |

-| StreamFab Amazon Downloader | Up to 1080p with multi-audio and subtitles in your preferred language. | Files do not auto-expire, but you should still delete them once the rental period officially ends. | One-time setup, then mostly automated downloads. |
+| StreamFab Amazon Downloader | Up to 1080p with multi-audio and subtitles in your preferred language. | You must still follow Amazon’s rental rules, including both the 30-day window and the 48-hour countdown after you press play, and you should stop watching once the rental period ends. | One-time setup, then mostly automated downloads. |

 | General screen recording tools | Often lower quality and can run into black-screen issues depending on the service. | No built-in rental limit, but completely outside Amazon’s intended behavior. | Manual start/stop and editing for every single title. |